A career in real estate

 New to the industry?

 For those with no prior experience working in real estate, becoming a salesperson is the best way to get your foot in the door.
 Once you find a real estate agency that will host you as a learner, you can enrol in the New Zealand Certificate in Real Estate (Salesperson) (Level 4) programme.

 After you complete all of the requirements of the programme, including assessments and a face-to-face interview, you will need to apply for a Salesperson’s licence from the Real Estate Authority (REA).
 This licence allows you to legally work as a real estate salesperson and sell property within New Zealand.

 Please note that you can only apply for the licence after you’ve been awarded the qualification.
 The licence application is a separate process that is independently managed by REA and can take approximately a month.
 The sooner you complete the programme and receive your certificate, the sooner you can apply for your licence and start selling property.

 Already have salesperson experience?

-You can undergo further training to become a branch manager or real estate agent.
-Once you have at least three years’ experience as a salesperson, and have completed the relevant qualification, then you can apply to be licensed as a branch manager or real estate agent.
+Once you have at least three years’ experience as a licensed salesperson, and have completed the relevant qualification, you can apply to be licensed as a branch manager or real estate agent.
 This opens up your career opportunities, and many real estate salespeople go on to launch their own real estate business.

 Choose your career: